-Sarah Cook is a curator and writer and co-founder of CRUMB, the online resource for curators of new media art.
-She is co-author (with Beryl Graham) of the book Rethinking Curating: Art After New Media (MIT Press, 2010) and co-editor (with Sara Diamond) of Euphoria & Dystopia: The Banff New Media Institute Dialogues (Banff Centre Press, 2011).
+Sarah Cook is a curator, writer and researcher based in Scotland.
+She is editor of the book INFORMATION (Documents of Contemporary Art, Whitechapel and MIT Press, 2016) and is co-author (with Beryl Graham) of Rethinking Curating: Art After New Media (MIT Press, 2010; Chinese edition 2016).
+She co-edited with Sara Diamond Euphoria & Dystopia: The Banff New Media Institute Dialogues (Banff Centre Press, 2011).
+She is the co-founder and co-editor of CRUMB, the longstanding online resource for curators of new media art.

-She is currently Dundee Fellow at Duncan of Jordanstone College of Art & Design where she curates the programme for LifeSpace Science Art Research Gallery and works as an associate curator with New Media Scotland and with NEoN Digital Arts.
+As Dundee Fellow at Duncan of Jordanstone College of Art & Design, Sarah curates the programme for LifeSpace Science Art Research Gallery and works as an associate curator with New Media Scotland and with Scotland’s only digital arts festival NEoN Digital Arts.

 She holds a Masters degree from CCS at Bard, and a PhD from the University of Sunderland (2004) where she was employed until 2013, undertaking research, supervising PhD students and developing and teaching on the MA Curating course.
 As part of her research funded by the AHRC, Sarah worked as adjunct curator of new media at BALTIC Centre for Contemporary Art until 2006, and in 2008 was the inaugural curatorial fellow at Eyebeam Art and Technology Center in New York.

-Having grown up in Canada, Sarah has a longstanding association with The Banff Center where she has worked as a guest curator and researcher in residence for the Walter Phillips Gallery, the International Curatorial Institute and the Banff New Media Institute, developing exhibitions, summits, residencies and publications.
-She co-chaired Rewire, the Fourth International Conference on the histories of media art, science and technology with FACT in Liverpool (2011) and is a founding member of the advisory board of the Journal of Curatorial Studies.
+Having grown up in Canada, Sarah has held a longstanding association with The Banff Center where she has worked as a guest curator and researcher in residence for the Walter Phillips Gallery, the International Curatorial Institute and what was the Banff New Media Institute, developing exhibitions, summits, residencies and publications.
+She co-chaired Rewire, the Fourth International Conference on the histories of media art, science and technology with FACT in Liverpool (2011) and was a founding member on the advisory board of the Journal of Curatorial Studies.

 Material Concerns LifeSpace Science Art Research Gallery, Dundee, February 6 2015 – May 30 2015